SPAAM-community/spaam-community.github.io/_posts/2025-01-12-AncientMetagenomeDir_hackathon.md

 07th February 2025 - 9 am to 5 pm CET.

 In case there are volunteers from other time zones than Europe, we are happy to accommodate this.
-So please welcome to join from all across the world.
+We are please to welcome you from any part of the world and please reach out it you would like to host it in a different time zone.

 ## Where?